 Other common causes of tooth pain

 - Otherwise known as tooth grinding or tooth clenching, bruxism involves when teeth are ground together, often unconsciously or during our sleep.
 This can cause painful damage to the teeth or also to the jaw joint (the temporomandibular joint or TMJ).
-Possible solutions to this pain include addressing the cause (e.g., minimising stress) or wearing a dentist-made night guard or mouthguard at night to reduce damage and buck the habit.
+Possible solutions to this pain include addressing the cause (e.g., minimising stress) or wearing a dental professional-made night guard or mouthguard at night to reduce damage and buck the habit.

 - Wisdom teeth.
 If you are in your teenage years or your 20s, you may be more likely to experience this specific type of pain, which will mostly be focused on the area behind your existing molars as your wisdom teeth start to emerge.
 The pain can be local in the gum as the teeth come out but also to the surrounding area, including the jaw and the neighbouring teeth, if the emerging teeth ‘impact’ the surrounding teeth.
-Wisdom teeth are usually problematic and need to be removed surgically by your dentist near me.
+Wisdom teeth are usually problematic and need to be removed surgically by your dentist.

 - Tooth Decay: Decay, often caused by poor oral hygiene, leads to the formation of cavities.
 As these cavities progress, they expose sensitive nerves, resulting in pain.
 Regular dental check-ups and good oral care help prevent and address tooth decay.

 - Gum Infections: Infections like gingivitis and periodontitis can cause gum inflammation and pain.
 Proper brushing, flossing, and professional dental cleanings are essential for maintaining gum health and preventing infections.

 - Tooth Abscess: An abscess forms when a bacterial infection reaches the tooth’s root.
 This can cause severe throbbing pain, swelling, and even drainage of pus.
 Timely dental intervention, such as root canal treatment, is crucial to address abscessed teeth.